john-szetho/john-szetho.github.io/README.md

-# john-szetho.github.io
-github live website
+# This website is live on GitHub